 - Store near a heat source : heat accelerates aging.

-- Putting new coffee on top of old coffee : this contaminates the freshness of the batch.
+- Putting new coffee on top of old coffee contaminates the freshness of the batch.

-These mistakes seem trivial, but they are enough to alter the taste in a few days.
+These mistakes seem harmless, but they are enough to alter the taste in a few days.

 Buy reasonable quantities.
-For daily consumption, a 250g pack is ideal: it guarantees rapid turnover without giving the coffee time to go stale.
+For daily consumption, a 250g pack is ideal: it guarantees rapid rotation without allowing the coffee time to go stale.

-If you drink several coffees a day, it's best to buy 1 kg of beans and grind them as you go.
-You'll always enjoy fresh coffee while keeping your budget under control.
+If you drink several cups of coffee a day, it's best to buy 1 kg of whole beans and grind them as needed.
+You'll always enjoy fresh coffee while staying within your budget.

 The role of roasting in preservation